alexsasfrance/OFID-framework/README.md

 # Ontological Framework of Imbricated Degrees (OFID)
+## Overview

+The Ontological Framework of Imbricated Degrees (OFID) introduces a new perspective on quantum foundations and information accessibility.

+The Ontological Framework of Imbricated Degrees (OFID) is a conceptual approach proposing that physical descriptions are fundamentally limited by degrees of inaccessibility, while global dynamics remains unitary.

+It aims to clarify aspects of quantum decoherence, gravitational effects, and information accessibility.

 This repository presents two preprints introducing and developing the Ontological Framework of Imbricated Degrees (OFID).

+Preprints available on Zenodo (DOI-linked):

 ## Main Preprint